 • the building, or hiring someone else to build, a residential complex to rent for long-term residential use on land the person owns or leases.

-The enhanced Ontario NRRPR would apply to a residential complex differently depending on whether the construction or substantial renovation of the residential complex begins on or before March 31, 2026, or on or after April 1, 2026.
+The enhanced Ontario NRRPR applies to a residential complex differently depending on whether the construction or substantial renovation of the residential complex begins on or before March 31, 2026, or on or after April 1, 2026.

 Construction Begins on or Before March 31, 2026